SEX WORK LAWS IN AUSTRALIA

 How to use this resource

-This resource contains information for sex workers on the laws about sex work in Tasmania.
-This information is not intended to be legal advice.
-It is provided as a guide on sex work laws to help you navigate working in Tasmania.
+This resource contains information for sex workers on sex work laws in Lutruwita (Tasmania).
+It is not intended to be legal advice.

-Sex work laws can be confusing and difficult to comply with and can compromise our safety.
-They are different in each state and territory, so sex work activities that are legal in one state may not be legal in another.
+Sex work laws are different in each state and territory.
+This means that sex work activities that are legal in one state may not be legal in another.
+Sex work laws can be confusing and difficult to follow, and can compromise our safety.

-Most sex work laws in Australia are about work that involves in-person contact and direct sexual services, so this resource is focused on those kinds of sex work.
-Resources on other types of sex work, including stripping, porn and online work, are forthcoming.
+Most sex work laws in Australia relate to in-person sexual services, so this resource focuses on those kinds of sex work.

-If you’ve been charged or received a fine or official notice while doing sex work or have further questions about the laws, contact the Scarlet Alliance Tasmanian Sex Worker Project for advice and support.
+If you’ve been charged or received a fine or official notice while doing sex work, or need more information about working in Tasmania, contact the Scarlet Alliance Lutruwita Project.

 Tasmania’s sex worker peer organisation